zainab-ali/aquascape/docs/reference/time.md

 The `spaced` operator outputs singleton chunks.

+In the following example, the input stream outputs a single chunk of characters `[a, b]`.
+When pulled on, the resulting stream outputs a singleton chunk of `[a]`, then a singleton chunk of `[b]`.

 @:example(spaced) {
-  prefix = chunked
+  suffix = chunked
   drawChunked = true
 }

 ### metered

-The `metered` operator outputs singleton chunks.
+The `metered` operator also outputs singleton chunks.

+In the following example, the input stream outputs a single chunk of characters `[a, b]`.
+When pulled on, the resulting stream outputs a singleton chunk of `[a]`, then a singleton chunk of `[b]`.

 @:example(metered) {
-  prefix = chunked
+  suffix = chunked
   drawChunked = true
 }